lukfor/imputationbot/docs/projects.md

 # Manage Projects

 Imputation-Bot helps you to manage projects consisting of multiple jobs.
 By defining projects, all jobs of a project can be listed at once as well as downloading results with a single command.
+All projects are stored locally in ` ~/.imputationbot/imputationbot.projects`.

 ## List Projects